KeYProject/key-docs/docs/user/ProofTreeLinearMode.md

-# Proof Tree: linearized symbolic execution
+# Proof Tree: linearized mode

 In the proof tree settings, you can enable the "Linearize Proof Tree" option.